wale-jojo/mcp-storage-server/docs/spec.md

 1. **Client Initialization**: Configure the client with the Storacha MCP server URL and authentication if required.

-2. **Tool Discovery**: Use the `.well-known/mcp.json` endpoint to discover available tools and their parameter schemas.
+2. **Transport Selection**: Choose the appropriate transport mode:
+   - For web-based clients: Use SSE transport with `/sse` and `/messages` endpoints
+   - For local tools: Use stdio transport for direct process communication

-3. **Operation Invocation**: Call the upload or retrieve operations with appropriate parameters.
+3. **Operation Invocation**: Call the upload or retrieve operations with appropriate parameters:
+   - For SSE transport: Send JSON-RPC messages to `/messages` endpoint
+   - For stdio transport: Send JSON-RPC messages through stdin

 4. **Response Processing**: Handle the standardized responses returned by the MCP server, including proper error handling.